TubaAdrienn/SZFM_2020_2_Softies/system_design.md

 ## Test Design

 ## Installation Design
+Easy to install this application and use it.
+But child need parents/teachers help for installation.
 * Have an electrical device (Pc, Laptop) that is capable of accessing the Internet.
 * If don't have an operating system, then need to install any of them.
 (Windows, Ubuntu, etc..)
 * Access to Internet
 * Purchase the project

 ## Maintenance Design
+With the constant development of informatics, we want to keep ourselves up-to-date with technologies, and thus we consider it important to maintain our application.
+* List of maintance tasks:
     * Bug fixes
     * Improving game experience based on feedback
     * Add more games if needed